GDPR Compliance and Background Checks

 Employers who wish to conduct or order a background check will be considered “data processors” under the EU’s new regulations.
 In order to demonstrate consent, they will need to prove that it is unambiguous.
 Whereas in the past, the definition of “consent” was “freely given, specific and informed,” it is now being defined as “freely given, specific, informed and unambiguous.”
 Going forward, consent must be provided by a statement or a clear affirmative action indicating that the subject agrees to the processing of their personal data.

 In simpler terms, you actually need to receive something in writing from your background check subject stating that they agree to it.
 It is no longer enough to assume consent as a result of the candidate’s inaction.
 Similarly, you can no longer rely on pre-checked boxes or forms that do not require acknowledgment and signature by the candidate.

 If you conduct background investigations or are situated in any EU countries, you will need to comply with the GDPR going forward.
 Talk with your background investigation provider if you haven’t already to be sure that you are on the same page and are in compliance.
 As noted above, penalties for failure to comply are stiff.

 It shouldn’t be assumed that you won’t run into trouble if you don’t comply.
 In the United States, violations of the Fair Credit Reporting Act related to background investigations frequently evolve into lawsuits.
 Many times, the background check subject is able to successfully prove that their rights under the Act were violated.
 This can mean big financial losses for the employers involved.
 To read more about avoiding a lawsuit under the FCRA, click here.

-If you’d like to learn more about background investigations and how you can ensure you’re compliant, Alliance Worldwide Investigative Group is ready to help!
+If you’d like to learn more about background investigations and how you can ensure you’re compliant, Alliance Risk Group is ready to help!
 Contact us today for guidance and to set up background checks for your company.

 Are you interested in reading more about background investigations?
 We invite you to explore our other blog posts and whitepapers here.